Murugi001/Phase-3-Project/README.md

 b.
 Marketing & Customer Retention Teams: Need a list of high-risk customers for proactive targeting.

 c.
 Customer Experience/Call Center Managers: Want to understand which service areas such customer service calls correlate with churn.

+### Data Source
+This study utilized the Churn in Telecoms dataset from Kaggle, which comprises 3,333 entries across 21 columns with no missing values, as confirmed by the .info() function.
+The dataset includes a mix of categorical variables such as state, international plan, voice mail plan, and churn, alongside numerical variables like total day minutes, customer service calls, and account length.

+### Data Exploration

+At this stage of the analysis, several preprocessing steps were undertaken to prepare the data for modeling.
+First, columns with low predictive value—such as the phone number—were dropped.
+This was followed by descriptive analysis of numerical features to understand their distribution and central tendencies.

+Next, the dataset was evaluated for class imbalance to determine whether one outcome (churn or no churn) significantly outweighed the other, which could bias the model.
+To ensure the data was ready for machine learning algorithms, categorical variables were converted into numeric form.
+One-hot encoding was specifically applied to variables like international plan and voice mail plan.

+The preprocessing phase concluded with a correlation analysis between the churn variable and other features—both numerical and categorical—to assess potential relationships and identify multicollinearity concerns.

 ### Modelling